 I will talk about this more extensively in the chapters ahead, but it’s worth mentioning now that CoinPayments fees are a big part of the discussion surrounding the company and the platform.
 It is also a strategic business plan by the establishment itself.

-CoinPayments strives to become the leading trading and crypto exchange platform along with achieving the status of the most popular cryptocurrency storing wallet out there.
+CoinPayments strives to become the leader in crypto payments along with achieving the status of the most popular cryptocurrency storing wallet out there.
 The platform offers a lot of features to back these aims up - let’s cover them next in this CoinPayments review.

 One of the things that the company is very proud of is its assortment of features.
 A lot of online Coinpayments wallet reviews emphasize this fact as one of the leading reasons for the platform’s success.
 Let’s take a closer look at the individual features that the CoinPayments offer.